Solo Leveling: Solo Leveling: Ragnarok

 In April 2023, Kakao announced a sequel titled Solo Leveling: Ragnarok.
 The web novel began releasing through KakaoPage on April 10, 2023.

 The story is set after the events of Solo Leveling; the side story acts as a prelude.
 Sung Su-ho, the son of Sung Jin-woo and Cha Hae-in, inherited his father's powers as the Shadow Monarch.
 However, his powers and memories were locked as a child, so he can have a normal life.
 But when Gates started to open up around Earth again during his third year of university, Su-ho is chosen as a Player by the System.
 Therefore, Su-ho must become a Hunter in order to face the new threat that is related to his parents' disappearance.

 The web novel is written by Daul, who replaced Chugong, the writer of the original Solo Leveling web novel.
-Chugong revealed he decided to support Daul, saying he still experienced the same emotions he felt when he first began serializing the original web novel.
+Chugong revealed his support of Daul and the sequel, saying the sequel evoked the same emotions in him that he felt when he first began serializing the original web novel.
 The first 104 chapters debuted on KakaoPage on April 10, 2023.
 The web novel ended in July 2025 with 357 chapters.

 The webtoon adaptation premiered on July 31, 2024, being developed by Redice Studio.
 Dangdo is the main writer adapting Daul's story, while Jin is the main artist.